Cement Boards for Rendering UK: A Complete Fixing and Finishing Guide

 Why Cement Boards Are the Preferred Render Substrate

-• 30-year minimum service life: Manufacturer durability declarations confirm the board substrate will outlast multiple render maintenance cycles, reducing whole-life cost compared with alternatives that degrade behind the finish coat.
+• 30-year minimum service life: manufacturer durability declarations confirm the board substrate will outlast multiple render maintenance cycles, reducing whole-life cost compared with alternatives that degrade behind the finish coat.

 Technical Specifications of Fibre Cement Render Boards